kendalda/rstudio-conf-2017/README.md

 This is a line typed in RStudio.

-This is a line type on github
+This is a line type on github.